Cotalker/documentation/docs/documentation/client/client_taskview.md

 ## Tasks Views {#tasks-views}
 _Tasks views_ are an easy way to search for and manage tasks, along with getting a general idea of ​​the status of tasks in your company.
 Furthermore, it can also cover the visualization of other implemented solutions, such as the statuses of a company's client.

-There are four different _task views_: _list view_, _calendar view_, _kaban view_, and  _table view_.
+There are four different _task views_: _list view_, _calendar view_, _kanban view_, and  _table view_.
 Each view permits different ways to visualize and handle the tasks.

 #### List View {#list-view}
 <img alt="list view" className="img_sizing item shadow--tl" src={useBaseUrl('img/client_tasks_01.png')} />